City-of-Helsinki/hel-data-pipe/README.md

 ## Components

 - [Endpoint](https://github.com/City-of-Helsinki/hel-data-pipe/tree/develop/endpoint) - Flask API that receives data from IoT sensors and gateways, authenticates the requests and puts the data to the buffer for further processing as Kafka producer.
-- [Parser](https://github.com/City-of-Helsinki/hel-data-pipe/tree/develop/parser) - Kafka consumer that receives data (serialised HTTP requests) from a Kafka topic, parses the payload and then as Kafka producer puts the parsed data to another Kafka topic for further processing.
+- [Devices](https://github.com/City-of-Helsinki/hel-data-pipe/tree/develop/devices) - Kafka consumer that receives data (serialised HTTP requests) from a Kafka topic, parses the payload and then as Kafka producer puts the parsed data to another Kafka topic for further processing.
+Includes also device registry.
 - [Persister](https://github.com/City-of-Helsinki/hel-data-pipe/tree/develop/persister) - Kafka consumer that receives parsed data and stores it to database, Django admin interface for defining data sources and channels, Django API for providing access to stored data.

 ## Development with docker